Chart Color Schemes

 Glen Alpine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Glen Alpine, as recorded at the latest Census, consisted of 98.5% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-The home ownership rate in Glen Alpine was higher than that of Sydney metro at 41.3%, with the remaining dwellings either mortgaged (50.5%) or rented (8.2%).
-The median monthly mortgage repayment in Glen Alpine was $2,167, lower than the Sydney metro average of $2,427.
-The median weekly rent figure in Glen Alpine was $570, compared to Sydney metro's $470.
-Nationally, Glen Alpine's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The latest Census evaluated dwelling structures in Glen Alpine with 98.5% houses and 1.5% other dwellings, compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Glen Alpine was at 41.3%, while mortgaged dwellings were at 50.5% and rented ones at 8.2%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
+Median weekly rent in Glen Alpine was $570, higher than Sydney metro's figure of $470.
+Nationally, Glen Alpine's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing